elerch/universal-lambda-zig/README.md

 Limitations
 -----------

-This is currently a minimal viable product.
-The biggest current limitation is that context is not currently implemented.
-This is important to see command line arguments, http headers and the like.
+Limitations include standalone web server port customization and linux/aws cli requirements for Linux.

-Other limitations include standalone web server port customization, main function not called under flexilib, and linux/aws cli requirements for Linux.
+Also, within the context, AWS Lambda is unable to provide proper method, target, and headers for the request.
+This may be important for routing purposes.
+Suggestion here is to use API Gateway and pass these parameters through the event_data content.